Channel

 : Generates C++ code for.proto

-files in a specified path, with the following parameters:TARGET_NAME: The name of the generated CMake Target;
+files in a certain path, with the following parameters:TARGET_NAME: The name of the generated CMake Target;

-GENCODE_PATH: The path to store the generated stub code;
+GENCODE_PATH: The path where the generated stub code will be stored;

 add_protobuf_gencode_target_for_one_proto_file